 Objective 7.
 Review 100% of the federally funded, licensed, or permitted projects submitted to assess their potential impact on historic and archaeological resources.
-Review and administer 100% of the requests for state archaeological permits.
-Program: Cultural Development Activity: State Historic Preservation Office (SHPO) State Outcome Goal: Economic Development Strategies 7.1 Review federal projects and applications for licenses and permits for their impact upon historic properties and archaeological resources.
-7.2 7.3 Issue and administer permits for archaeological work on state lands and for work at unmarked burial sites and abandoned cemeteries.
-Indicators 0 0 InputNumber of federal projects reviewed annually.OutputNumber of state permits issued annually.OutcomeNumber of archaeological reports about federal projects reviewed annually.EfficiencyPercentage of proposed projects reviewed.
+Review and administer 100% of the requests for state archaeological permits and Certificates for work in the State Capitol Historic District.

+- 7.1 Review federal projects and applications for grants, licenses, and permits for their impact upon historic properties and archaeological resources. - 7.2 Fully implement federal and state programs mandated for the purpose of this objective. - 7.3 Issue and administer permits for archaeological work on state lands and for work at unmarked burial sites and abandoned cemeteries, as well as Certificates of Appropriateness in the State Capitol Historic District.

+Input Number of federal projects reviewed annually.

+Output Number of state permits issued annually.

+Outcome Number of archaeological and historic preservation reports about federal projects reviewed annually.

+Efficiency Percentage of proposed projects reviewed.

-Federal law requires that each state historic and archaeological preservation office review certain projects and applications for their effect on archaeological resources and historic properties.
+Federal law requires that each state historic preservation office review certain projects and applications for their effect on archaeological resources and historic properties.
 The Office of Cultural Development staff reviews these projects' descriptions and makes recommendations when the undertakings may affect important resources.
 Researchers submit reports summarizing their findings.
-The office staff reviews the reports and makes recommendations to the appropriate federal agencies.
+The office staff reviews the reports and makes recommendations to the appropriate federal or state agencies and their consultants.